 Peter T. Ewell

-Peter Ewell is Vice President at the National Center for Higher Education Management Systems (NCHEMS), a research and development center founded to improve the management effectiveness of colleges and universities.
+Peter Ewell is President of the National Center for Higher Education Management Systems (NCHEMS), a research and development center founded to improve the management effectiveness of colleges and universities.
 A member of the staff since 1981, he served as Vice President of th Center for 10 years and as a Senior Associate prior to that.
 Dr. Ewell’s work focuses on assessing institutional effectiveness and student learning, and involves both research and direct consulting with institutions and state systems on collecting and using assessment information in planning, evaluation, and budgeting.
 He has directed many projects on this topic, including initiatives funded by the W. K. Kellogg Foundation, the National Institute for Education, The Consortium for the Advancement of Private Higher Education, The Spencer Foundation, Lumina Foundation, the Bill and Melinda Gates Foundation, and The Pew Charitable Trusts.
 In addition, he has consulted with over 400 colleges and universities and twenty-seven state systems of higher education on topics including assessment, program review, accreditation, and student retention.
 His international consulting on quality assurance includes work in the U.K., Chile, Germany, Australia, Hong Kong, Japan, and with the OECD.
 He has also been actively involved in NCHEMS work on designing longitudinal student databases and other academic management information tools.